 Basis Risk is considered to be an internal risk to the Society, as it can largely be controlled by the decisions that the Society makes in respect of its product range and pricing.
-The Society manages this exposure continually by matching the maturity dates and interest rate bases of assets and liabilities in line with its Financial Risk Management Policy, which is reviewed and approved by the Board of Directors.
+The Society manages this exposure continually by matching the maturity dates and interest rate bases of assets and liabilities in line with its Financial Risk Management Policy, which is reviewed and approved by the Board Risk Committee.

 The Society does not currently have any liabilities with interest rates linked to the Bank Base Rate, SONIA or LIBOR.
-All of the Society's mortgages are lent at rates based upon its Standard Variable Rate, except one which is linked to the Bank of England Base Rate.
-The Society is on the 'Administered' Treasury approach and the 'Limited' Mortgage approach, and does not currently have any fixed rate mortgage or savings products that require hedging.
+All of the Society's mortgages are lent at rates based upon its Standard Variable Rate, except one which is linked to the Bank of England Base Rate or fixed for a term.
+The Society is on the 'Administered' Treasury approach and the 'Limited' Mortgage approach.
+At 31 December 2019, £0.3m of fixed rate mortgages were naturally hedged against £0.3m against fixed rate savings.